AuF22/OBU_Telegram/README.md

 ---
 ![Admin panel](image/adminPanel.jpg)

-This is how the panel for bot admins looks like.
+It is what the button bar looks like for an admin.

->The button bar is prepared in the following file
+>The button bar has been made in the following file
 >>keyboards/default/start_kb.py
 ```doctest
 from aiogram.types import ReplyKeyboardMarkup, KeyboardButton